jundalisay/spblist/content/en/research/smith/wealth-of-nations/book-4/chapter-3e.md

 ---
-title: "The Unreasonableness of those extraordinary Restraints on other Principles"
+title: "The Fallacy of Equilibrium in the Balance of Trade"
-heading: "Chapter 3c"
+heading: "Chapter 3e"
-description: "Nothing, however, can be more absurd than this whole doctrine of the balance of trade, on which these restraints and almost all the other regulations of commerce are founded"
+description: "Nothing, however, can be more absurd than this whole doctrine of the balance of trade"
 image: /covers/wn.jpg
 weight: 32
 writer: